Exotic Shorthair Cat Health Issues & Prevention

 When to See the Vet

-The Exotic Shorthair occupies a specific niche in the feline world: a medium cat with short fur, low energy demands, and predispositions that informed owners should understand.
+The Exotic Shorthair is distinct among cat breeds: a medium cat with short fur, low energy demands, and predispositions that informed owners should understand.
 A sedentary lifestyle carries health risks regardless of breed predisposition — joint stiffness, weight gain, and behavioral issues increase with inactivity.

 Health Testing